Asset Forfeiture Auction Information

 Additional details will follow as they become available.

 The property to be sold may include cars, jewelry, cameras, electronic surveillance equipment, mechanical and electric hand tools, collectables, and other items.
 A auction date and the list of the property for sale will be posted prior to each scheduled auction on a new online website which will be announced when it becomes available be available.

 This auction is the result of ongoing efforts by State and County law enforcement agencies to curb criminal activities by seizing and forfeiting assets used or acquired in connection with criminal activities.
 The proceeds from this auction will be used by state and county law enforcement agencies to combat crime.

 Employees (and their immediate family members) of each county police department, each prosecuting attorney’s office, and the Department of the State Attorney General are not eligible to purchase forfeited property.

-Anyone having information concerning individuals who are profiting from criminal activity should call the crimestoppers hotline at 955-8300.
+Anyone having information concerning individuals who are profiting from criminal activity on Oahu should call the Crime Stoppers hotline at (808) 955-8300.